olmosUC3M/Introduction-to-Data-Science/README.md

 10. Unsupervised Learning.
 Clustering with K-means
 11. Dimensionality Reduction with PCA.
 Probabilistic PCA.
 12. Clustering with Gaussian Mixture Models and the EM algorithm
-13. Latent-Dirichelet Allocation.
+13. Latent-Dirichlet Allocation.
 Finding similar documents in a corpus of documents.
 14. Introduction to Neural Networks & Tensorflow
 15. Building an image classifier with Convolutional Neural Networks
 16. Word Embeddings